progrium/go-extpoints/README.md

 	})

 Static and regular plugins can live side-by-side, but if you just wanted to use static plugins, simply skip registering any runtimes.

+Static plugins can also access any globals that have been set.
+You just use the `plugins.GetGlobal(name)` function.
+However, it returns an `interface{}` value, so you need to use type assertion.
+It might be more convenient to not use globals if you only have static plugins.
+Or if you do plan to support dynamic plugins, set your globals with references to objects that can be accessed directly by static plugins.

 ## License